markpb2-ai/Wakatsuki-Lab/Active-Site-Info/README.md

 ## createActiveSiteInfo

-Once you have a directory with PDB files, you can pull the active site information with the following command:
+Once you have a directory with PDB files, you can pull the active site information and write it to a csv with the following command:

 `python3 createActiveSiteInfo.py PDBs`